 Worm bins can be built from a variety of materials or containers.
 The important thing is that the container is dark (no clear plastic) and breathable.
 A worm bin made out of wood will naturally allow air exchange for the wormies.

-Bad grammar aside, it’s now time to add bedding and food to the bin.
+It was now time to add bedding and food to the bin.
 This is the part where there are all kinds of theories about what works best.
 What we did was shred a bunch of newspaper and cardboard and use a spray bottle to moisten it down with water.

-Next we added the peel and seed remnants from a winter squash.
+Next we added the peel and remnants from a winter squash.
 I thought they would enjoy the high sugar content of squash peels since they had gone 4 days without food (more on that in a minute).

-We pushed everything to one side because one maintenance practice is to actively feed the worms on one side of the bin at a time like this one.
+We pushed everything to one side because one philosophy is to actively feed the worms on only one side of the bin at a time like this one.
 When the food on one side seems to be all broken down and is mostly rich, worm castings, then you add bedding to the other side, and start feeding them over there.